Navigate to the reporting add-on

-Depending on the data you've selected and the type of chart, you'll also be able to make additional customization choices by clicking on the Display options dropdown.
-For split metric bar or column charts, you'll be able to choose if you want to show the data stacked or side-by-side and for line or area charts based on a date property, you can choose a comparison option and whether or not you'd like to show the data cumulatively, include today, or hide the data markers.
+Depending on the data you've selected and the type of chart, you'll also be able to make additional customization choices by clicking on the Display options dropdown menu.
+For split metric bar or column charts, you'll be able to choose if you want to show the data stacked or side-by-side.
+For line or area charts based on a date property, you can choose a comparison option and whether or not you'd like to show the data cumulatively, include today, or hide the data markers.

 Add to dashboard

 When you're done with the final edits of your report and its visualization, click Add to dashboard.
-Give your report a name and Save.
+Give your report a name and click Save.
 And that's it, you've created and added the report to your dashboard.